StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

 </table>
 </p>
 </ul>
+<h5>Several interesting things are to be reported.
+Firstly, the NET implant was designed first for the event, secondly, the maldoc are planned before the idea of the decoy document to download them.
+The Bipin account often comes up in Transparent Tribe campaigns, possibly it is responsible for the development of malicious tools, in this logic the other "Dell-R" account would be responsible for the templates of the decoys.The fact that the document is delivered after the celebration is not a problem in the logic that it should be given as a reward after the event, so the team could hang longer than if it would have an announcement related only to the day of the event.</h5>

 <h2>Threat Intelligence</h2><a name="Intel"></a></h2>
 <h6>This operation uses the recent event of the 72nd year of the independence of the Indian armed forces.
-The Transparant Tribe group specializes in its field of attack in the Indian armed forces. </h6>
+The Transparent Tribe group specializes in its field of attack in the Indian armed forces. </h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Pakistan/APT/Transparent%20Tribe/22-01-20/picture/lure.png">
 </p>
-<h6>The main purpose of this operation is not to obtain more information from arms tests since the lasts month by the various Indian armed groups but, first of all, to collect identities and credentials to conduct more extensive operations. come.</h6>
+<h6>The main purpose of this operation isn't to obtain more information from arms tests since the lasts month by the various Indian armed groups but, first of all, to collect identities and credentials to conduct more extensive operations.</h6>
 <h2> Cyber kill chain <a name="Cyber-kill-chain"></a></h2>
 <h6>This process graph represent the cyber kill chain of the maldoc vector.</h6>
 <p align="center">